Hammerling-Research-Group/placement/README.md

     zip_ref.extractall(os.path.expanduser("~/Desktop/placement")) # or wherever you'd like
 ```

-2. Once `placement` is local, ensure that input data is properly defined.
+4. Once `placement` is local, ensure that input data is properly defined.
 Examples of this structure along with code that can be adapted to user-specific needs are included as Jupyter Notebooks in `./demo`.

-3. Once input data are developed/ingested, run each of the three core scripts in sequence:
+5. Once input data are developed/ingested, run each of the three core scripts in sequence:

   - `simulate_concentrations.py`
   - `evaluate_detection.py`
   - `optimization.py`

-Of note, the optimization step calls `PORSS.py`, which contains the core function used in optimization.

 In the current architecture, output data from running this process will be sent to `./demo/output_data/`.
 Users may easily update these paths if desired.

+**Note**: Steps 1 and 2 will eventually be required for integration and working with `pip`.
+They are not technically required to ingest the repo at the current draft stage of the `placement` codebase.
+But as they will be eventually needed, we list them here as the place to start.

 ## (Evolving) Package Structure